Distributed Computing by Mobile Robots: Uniform Circle Formation: Properties and Correctness

 \subsubsection{Final Remarks}

 It is straightforward to verify the following.

-\begin{observation} In all the theorems of this section, the critical points of the cautious moves are computable by performing finite sequences of algebraic operations (i.e., arithmetic operations plus taking roots) on the positions of the robots. \end{observation}
+\begin{observation} In all the theorems of this section, the critical points of the cautious moves are computable by performing finite sequences of algebraic operations on the positions of the robots. \end{observation}

 Also, from our initial observations it follows that a \PR configuration can easily be recognized by the robots, and the supporting polygon is always unique.